uio-bmi/immuneML/docs/source/tutorials/analyze_dataset.rst

 which instructions to use, what visualizations to create.
 This tutorial assumes immuneML is already installed at your machine.
 If that is not the case, see :ref:`Installing immuneML`.

-The examples in this tutorial will use a simulated dataset that can be downloaded here.
+The examples in this tutorial will use a :download:`simulated dataset <../_static/files/dataset.zip>`.
 It consists of 200 repertoires with two labels: disease (True, False) and batch (True, False).

 The available analysis specifications should be general enough that it can be applied to any dataset with